The IAS Visa Wizard is the easy way to find the correct visa for you

 While many people think that you need to have work set up for your entry to the UK on an Ancestry visa, this is not actually the case.
 To satisfy the application requirements, you need to be looking for work.

-This means that you can make a UK Ancestry Visa application without having a specific job lined up and, as long as you sign up for recruitment agencies and begin job-hunting when you get to the UK, you will meet the requirements.
+This means that you can make a UK Ancestry Visa application without having a specific job lined up.
+As long as you sign up for recruitment agencies and begin job-hunting when you get to the UK, you will meet the requirements.

 Are you hoping to study a subject or course before you enter the world of work?
 What many don’t realise is that this is a possibility with an Ancestry Visa.
 With this category of visa, you can study full-time in the UK providing you work in a part-time job while you are doing it.